humanlayer/advanced-context-engineering-for-coding-agents/ace-fca.md

 ### Thanks

-- Thanks to all the founders who've listened through early ramble-y versions of this post @adamsusskin @joshpurtell @andrewchurchill, a bunch more I'm too tired to name out right now.
-Drop a comment and I'll add you
+- Thanks to all the founders who've listened through early ramble-y versions of this post @adamsusskin @joshpurtell @andrewchurchill, many many more
 - Thanks Sundeep for weathering this wacky storm
 - Thanks Allison, Geoff, and Gerred for dragging us kicking and screaming into the future